Reformasi (Malaysia): "The Flame Don't Extinguish"

-The term 烈火莫熄 (Pinyin: Lièhuǒ mò xī) is a phono-semantic matching (sound and meaning translation) of "Refomasi".
+The term 烈火莫熄 (Lièhuǒ mò xī (the flame don't extinguish)) is a phono-semantic matching (sound and meaning translation) of "Refomasi".
 The local Chinese media initially translated the slogan "Reformasi" as 改革 or "reform", and later changed it to "烈火莫熄", which became the Chinese name for this social movement.

 It was previously unknown who coined the Chinese translation of "烈火莫熄".
 It was not until 11 March 2014 that Democratic Action Party (DAP) political speaker Hew Kuan Yao confirmed that the phrase "烈火莫熄" was his.
 Hew Kuan Yao said that on the eve of the Mid-Autumn Festival in 1998, when he was the political secretary of then opposition leader Lim Kit Siang, he received a group of executive members from the Chinese Language Society of the University Science Malaysia.
 They said they were going to the Central Market in Kuala Lumpur to participate in a Mid-Autumn Lantern Parade to support Anwar's reform movement.
 The students asked Hew Kuan Yao how to attract media attention, and he suggested writing the four words "烈火莫熄" on the small note on the lantern, believing that this translation would attract media attention.

 On the evening of the Mid-Autumn Festival on October 5, 1998, about 200 Anwar supporters held lanterns with the words "烈火莫熄" written on them and marched peacefully in front of the Merdeka Square in Kuala Lumpur.
 This incident did attract media attention.
 The then Kuala Lumpur Police Chief was very dissatisfied with Anwar supporters using the Mid-Autumn Festival to hold a political march.
 The then Deputy Minister of Home Affairs, Ong Ka Ting, also condemned those who had the intention to destroy the traditional Chinese cultural festival.
-After the slogan on the lantern slips was published, the translation of "烈火莫熄" (Pinyin: Lièhuǒ mò xī) was homophonic with the Malay word "reformasi", which also had the meaning of "fire of reform is not over yet".
-It was regarded as 神来之笔 and a "a stroke of genius" to promote the reform movement.
+After the slogan on the lantern slips was published, the translation of "烈火莫熄" (Lièhuǒ mò xī) was homophonic with the Malay word "reformasi", which also had the meaning of "fire of reform is not over yet".
+It was regarded as "a stroke of genius" to promote the reform movement.
 Since then, local Chinese media have begun to use "烈火莫熄" as the official translation of this political movement, and it is still used today.